Oakridge School District

 Start Date: August 29, 2022

-The Oakridge School District is seeking an energetic, positive, innovative Pre-Kindergarten Teacher.
-The teacher designs and delivers learning experiences for students, organizes and facilitates the learning process utilizing a variety of evidence-based instructional practices and applicable technology, participates in a community of learning to develop and refine knowledge and skills for the academic, civic, social and emotional success of students, consistently evaluates student progress, makes appropriate adjustments, and communicates student progress, and regularly collaborates, reflects, and grows to improve learning opportunities for students.
+The Oakridge School District is seeking an energetic, positive, innovative English Language Arts teacher to join our Middle/High School.
+The teacher designs and delivers learning experiences for students in 7-12 grade, organizes and facilitates the learning process utilizing a variety of evidence-based instructional practices and applicable technology, participates in a community of learning to develop and refine knowledge and skills for the academic, civic, social and emotional success of students, consistently evaluates student progress, makes appropriate adjustments, and communicates student progress, and regularly collaborates, reflects, and grows to improve learning opportunities for students.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: